Parliament @ Work

 About Parliament

-Western Australia Parliament Search the Parliament
+Western Australia Parliament

-• Members of the Legislative Council are elected by a proportional representation voting system.
-Members of the Legislative Assembly are elected using a preferential system.
+Members of the Legislative Council are elected by a proportional representation voting system, while Members of the Legislative Assembly are elected using a preferential system.
+Voting in Western Australia's State elections is compulsory for all citizens aged 18 years or over.

 History

-• The first Governor of Western Australia was Captain James Stirling.
-In 1832, he headed the meeting of the first Legislative Council that consisted of the Governor and four men he chose to help him govern the colony.
+The first permanent European occupation of Western Australia started in 1829 on the Swan River, at the site of Perth.
+The first Governor of Western Australia was Captain James Stirling.
+In 1832 he headed the meeting of the first Legislative Council, consisting of the four men he chose to help him govern the colony.

-• Western Australia's first responsible government started in 1890 after approval of its constitution by the British Parliament.
-This new parliament was bicameral, with both an Upper and Lower House.
+Western Australia's first responsible government started in 1890 after approval of its constitution by the British Parliament.
+This new Parliament was bicameral, with both an Upper and a Lower House.
+Under the new system, the Legislative Council had 15 members, all chosen by the Governor.
+The newly formed Legislative Assembly was an elected body of 30 members.

-• In 1893, when the population reached 60,000, Britain agreed to the Legislative Council becoming an elected body of 21 Members.
-Three Members were elected from each of seven provinces.
+When the population reached 60,000 in 1893, Britain agreed to the Legislative Council becoming an elected body of 21 members; three members from each of seven provinces.
 However, only adult males who owned property in the colony had the right to vote in Legislative Council elections.
-In 1963, all citizens were allowed to vote in Legislative Council elections.
+Women who owned property gained the right to vote in 1899 and in 1963 all citizens were allowed to vote in Legislative Council elections.

 State symbols